 Women and children’s exclusion from population data makes them ‘invisible,’ and the lack of legal identity exacerbates their vulnerability to poverty, abuse, and exploitation.

-Why ConVERGE is important
+Why the ConVERGE conference was so important

 Find out more about gender and CRVS issues – and why our collective action is so critical: